 Three key demographics continue to drive an increased need

-for care and services in our region and are paramount as we
+for care and services in the Central LHIN, and are paramount as we

 plan and fund the delivery of accessible, linguistically,

-- Diversity – Central LHIN is among the most diverse
+- Diversity – With 49 per cent of residents being newcomers, compared to a provincial average of 29 per cent, Central LHIN is among the most diverse jurisdictions in Ontario.

 The Central LHIN takes a social determinants of health